-Q&A with Vicky Shepherd, Guru’s Office Manager and HR Executive
+Q&A with Vicky Shepherd, Office Manager and HR Executive at Guru Systems

 At the time of posting, around one in five people around the globe are under lockdown as governments across the world take measures to protect people from Covid-19.